envoyproxy/examples/golang-network/example.rst

 Step 1: Compile the go plugin library
 *************************************

-Change to the ``examples/golang-network`` directory and build the go plugin library.
+Change to the ``golang-network`` directory and build the go plugin library.

 .. code-block:: console

    $ pwd
-   envoy/examples/golang-network
+   examples/golang-network
    $ docker compose -f docker-compose-go.yaml run --rm go_plugin_compile

 The compiled library should now be in the ``lib`` folder.